PrairieLearn/pl-demo-course/questions/Gallery/checkbox/gallery.md

 ### Simple example

-This simple implementation of a checkbox question only requires writing a `question.html` file.
+This simple checkbox example only requires writing a `question.html` file.
 This implementation only creates one unique version of the question, with the same set of parameters and answers.
 The only level of randomization comes from the order in which the answers are displayed.

 ![](figSimpleQuestion.png)